mysecureshell/mysecureshell/doc/source/faq.rst

     Note that it will also disable local password account

-How to use another authentication system?
+Can I use another authentication system?
 -----------------------------------------

 Of course you can use another authentication system like:

 * OpenLDAP
 * Kerberos
 * ...

 You have to configure PAM (Pluggable Authentication Module) to be able to authenticate trought another backend.
 You can check that your backend connection is working fine like this::

     $ getent passwd username